pypa/pyproject-hooks/docs/pyproject_hooks.rst

 Each exception has public attributes with the same name as their constructors.

-.. autoclass:: pyproject_hooks.BackendInvalid
+.. autoexception:: pyproject_hooks.BackendInvalid
-.. autoclass:: pyproject_hooks.BackendUnavailable
+.. autoexception:: pyproject_hooks.BackendUnavailable
-.. autoclass:: pyproject_hooks.HookMissing
+.. autoexception:: pyproject_hooks.HookMissing
-.. autoclass:: pyproject_hooks.UnsupportedOperation
+.. autoexception:: pyproject_hooks.UnsupportedOperation